Grumstrup1/41934_G42/A2/README.md

 **What BIM purpose is required?**

-The purpose is to **analyze** the model to check the validity of claims and to **communicate** any mismatches identified between the model and the cost report.
+The purpose is gather,  more specifically quantify and montior the model to check the validity of claims and to analyse by forecasting the cost estimation.

 **BIM use case:**

-XX Use case?
+The bim use case is case 02 from the course website, 02: Cost Estimation

 ---